SharpConsoleUI Rendering Pipeline

 • Idle frame: 0 console I/O operations

-• Text input: 1-2 lines updated
+• Text input: 1-2 lines updated (Cell mode per line)

-• Window drag: 10-50 lines updated (only borders/overlaps)
+• Window drag: 10-50 lines updated (Smart picks Line mode for dense lines)

 3. Occlusion Culling